 Examine the Air Filter

-Check the Thermostat
+Check Out the Thermostat

-Make Sure Your Thermostat is Set to “Auto”
+Ensure Your Thermostat is Set to “Auto”

 Confirm Your Temperature Setting